Who We Are

 Our History

 The Summit Chapter of the Christ Child Society was originally chartered in 1929, and retired in 1999 after 70 years of service.
 In 2006, our chapter’s “new founder” heard about the Christ Child Society from college friends in Washington, DC.
 Knowing there was a need to fill in Summit, she worked to re-establish the chapter.
 The Summit Chapter was granted its charter in September of 2010.
-Due to an enthusiastic response, Summit’s membership now boasts over 135 and continues to grow, as women throughout the area dedicate themselves to providing aid and supplies to at-risk children in Summit and neighboring towns.
+Due to an enthusiastic response, Summit’s membership now boasts over 160 and continues to grow, as women throughout the area dedicate themselves to providing aid and supplies to under-resourced children in Summit and neighboring towns.

 The Christ Child Society, founded in 1887 in Washington, D.C. by Mary Virginia Merrick, is a non-profit association of volunteers dedicating their love of the Christ Child through personal service to needy children.
 Over 100 years later, her legacy continues to bring hope and assistance to the most vulnerable through the work of our 6,000 members in 44 chapters around the country.